mysociety/fixmystreet/customising/css.md

 need in its own directory.

 <div class="attention-box warning">
-  You <em>can</em> simply edit the default colours (just edit the values in
+  You <em>can</em> simply edit the default settings (just edit the values in
   <code>web/cobrands/default/_colours.scss</code> and run
   <code>bin/make_css</code>) but we <strong>strongly recommend</strong> you do
   not do that.
-It's OK if you just want to play with the colours to see what's possible, but the right way to change how your site looks is to make a cobrand.
+It's OK if you just want to play with the settings to see what's possible, but the right way to change how your site looks is to make a cobrand.
 </div>